airbnb/epoxy-ios/README.md

 `EpoxyBars` provides a declarative API for rendering fixed top and bottom bars in a `UIViewController`

-The following code example will render a `UIButton` fixed to the bottom of the `UIViewController's` view:
+The following code example will render a `ButtonRow` component fixed to the bottom of the `UIViewController's` view.
+Note that `ButtonRow` is a simple `UIView` component that contains a single `UIButton` constrained to the margins of the superview that conforms to the `EpoxyableView` protocol:

 ```swift
 final class FeatureViewController: UIViewController {